Hexham Rowing Club: History

 The club was founded as the Hexham Boat Club in 1878 and celebrated its 130th anniversary in 2008.

 In 1958, a new boathouse was built and the club admitted women for the first time.
 The project was overseen by former Olympic coach George Flint.
-In 1981, facilities were further improved following a promotional scheme.
+In 1981, facilities were renovated following a promotional scheme.

-The current boathouse belongs to Queen Elizabeth High School, Hexham and is shared with the School.
-The Hexham Canoe Club also operate from the same venue.

 The annual Hexham Regatta is held on the first Saturday of June.

-In recent years the club has had success at the British Rowing Championships in 2022, 2023 and 2024, which included winning gold medals.
+The club has won gold medals at the British Rowing Championships in 2022, 2023 and 2024.